 - If you are roaming on another carrier's network (in the U.S. or internationally), caller ID may not work as expected.

 - If you have no caller ID display at all, you may need to Contact Us to check that it is on your account.

-- In your phone settings, turn on or display your Caller ID setting.
+- In your phone dialer settings, turn on or display your Caller ID setting.
 Visit the Devices page, select your device, and look for steps to display Caller ID.

 - If your name has a misspelling or error on all outgoing calls, use the T-Mobile Scam Shield app to check the spelling or Contact Us to correct the account's caller ID registry.